kushalkolar/MESmerize/docs/source/user_guides/viewer/modules/caiman_motion_correction.rst

 .. note:: The parameters used for motion correction are stored in the work environment of the viewer and this log is carried over and saved in the *Project Sample* as well.
 To see the parameters that were used for motion correction in the viewer, execute ``get_workEnv().history_trace`` in the viewer console and look for the ``caiman_motion_correction`` entry.

+.. warning:: If you're using Windows, large `memmap` files will linger in your batch dir or work dir, you can clean them out periodically.

 .. _MotCorScripts:

 Script Usage